-1.1 At the 27th October 2022 Planning Committee the was deferred in order to request the presence of a Local Highways Authority Officer at a Planning Committee meeting in order to answer questions on specific highways concerns and to obtain further information on the economic and amenity impact of the proposal.
+2.1 At the 27th October 2022 Planning Committee the was deferred in order to request the presence of a Local Highways Authority Officer at a Planning Committee meeting in order to answer questions on specific highways concerns and to obtain further information on the economic and amenity impact of the proposal.
 The agent has subsequently provided additional information relating economic matters and amenity impact that includes additional information relating to traffic counts.
-The following paragraphs set out the new information and assesses the additional detail, the remainder of the report is largely as previously published in October 2022 updated at section 6 relating to highways, residential amenity and air quality.
+The following paragraphs set out the new information and assesses the additional detail, the remainder of the report is largely as previously published in October 2022 updated section 6 (now section 7) relating to highways, residential amenity and air quality.